GRD-1/CueCards-backend-demo/README.md

 ## Documentation
 ### Swagger API map
-* current API map is here: [./public/api-json.json](./public/api-json.json)
-* When the server is running, the API map is available at: http://localhost:3000/api
+* When the server is running, the API map is available at: https://localhost:3000/api
-* To get the API json go to http://localhost:3000/api-json
+* To get the API json go to https://localhost:3000/api-json

 ### Compodoc
 To see the project structure run the script: